6 Lessons from Bali to Help Create a Better World

 We also visited a puppet theater to witness the ancient art-form called the wayang, a Balinese shadow-puppet play based on the Hindu Mahabharata myth cycle.
 These Balinese Hindu stories are told through the puppets’ shadows against a backlit screen.
 The light source, usually an oil lamp, represents the sun, while the shadow master (dalang) represents the spiritual leader and the creator.
 The screen and the wayangs (puppets) symbolize the world and all the creatures.
 Thus, the performance becomes a representation of the cosmos.

-The Beating Heart of the Community
+3. The Banjar in Bali - the Beating Heart of Community

 Every village in Bali has a banjar, or community center, where villagers prepare offerings and foods for ceremonies, meet and discuss village affairs, practice music and dance, and just hang out and chat with each other.

 We also tried our hand at batik making.
 This indigenous craft uses traditional wax drawings and wax-resistant color dyeing techniques to create lively designs and Hindu motifs.
 Our instructor guided us through the process of applying hot wax to a stenciled design on a fabric canvas, then applying colors to the patterned fabric.
 Each of us finished the day with a homemade batik creation to take home as a souvenir.
-All of these activities are central to Balinese culture, and there is no better place to experience them than right in the bajar.
+All of these activities are central to Balinese culture, and there is no better place to experience them than right in the banjar.

 Before it was called Hindu Dharma, or Hinduism, the Balinese religion was known as Agama Tirta, or the “Religion of Holy Water.”
 This name bore witness not only to the role of water in rituals, but also to its role in the ecology of the island.